How to Write and Sell a Short Story: Tips and Resources for Creative Writers

 The opening is arguably the most important part of a story generally, but it’s especially critical in short stories.
 Slush readers often won’t get past a first sentence or paragraph if it is not engaging or unique in some way.
 Resist the urge to open with back story.

 Similar to long fiction, the goal here is for the opening sentence to set the mood and hint at the conflict, while also introducing a question (or at least intrigue) in a reader’s mind.
-Google “best opening sentences” in books or stories and peruse some of the lists to get a sense of openings that are effective.
-A few of my favorites are in the image below.
-All of these introduce questions or intrigue in the reader’s mind.
+Google “best opening sentences” and peruse some of the lists to get a sense of beginnings that are effective.

 A word of advice: avoid opening with someone dreaming, waking up, or looking in the mirror.
-I’ve seen editors again and again say they get too many stories that start this way.
+Far too many stories start this way.
 So skip those openings unless you have an extremely unique twist.

 2: Make sure something happens